Charlesetc/arctic/design/types.md

 ```

 Note that `Point`, `Person`, and `Number` are not defined anywhere.
-They are polymorphic variants that tell the compiler it's dealing with a specific type.
+They are polymorphic variants that tell the compiler everything in
+a given expression with a given tag has the same type.

 ## Other languages